 8.1.3.
 For multiple genes or proteins

-BBrowser supports viewing the expression of multiple genes or proteins, in the scatter plot or in a heatmap.
+BBrowser supports viewing the expression of multiple genes or proteins, in a scatter plot, heatmap, or dot plot.

 8.1.4.
 Gene-gene correlation